 At least the Devil Rays restored some drama to prime-time television.

 Tampa Bay's Dennis Springer pitched seven impressive innings against his former teammates.
-Larry Rothschild was ejected for the first time as a manager.
+Larry Rothschild was ejected for the first time as a manager, arguing a fifth-inning call at second base.
 Anaheim starter Jack McDowell was forced to leave after three innings with an elbow injury.
+He will have an MRI today in California.

-And the Angels scored what proved to be the winning run in the most unlikeliest of ways _ the speed of 261-pound designated hitter Cecil Fielder.
+And the Angels scored what proved to be the winning run in a most unlikely way _ the blazing speed of 261-pound designated hitter Cecil Fielder.

-The loss was the season-high third straight for the Rays, who have lost five of six.
-They dropped to 11-11 on the season, the first time they haven't been above .500 since April 10.
+The Rays, who had been off to the best start in expansion history, lost a season-high third straight and for the fifth time in six games.
+They were swept for the first time in a multi-game series and dropped to 11-11 on the season, marking the first time they haven't been above .500 since April 11.

 While the game was played before the Rays' largest television audience, the smallest crowd of the season, a disappointing 26,882, watched at Tropicana Field.